 Once the user input is captured, the Controller processes the requests and generates the appropriate responses.
 Here’s how you can handle request processing:

-By processing requests and generating responses, the Controller ensures that the user’s actions are handled appropriately, and the View reflects the correct data.
+In addition, by processing requests and generating responses, the Controller ensures that the user’s actions are handled appropriately, and the View reflects the correct data.

 The Controller component also manages the flow of the application by determining which views to display and when.
 Here are some key aspects of managing application flow:

-By effectively managing the application flow, the Controller component provides a seamless user experience and ensures that the application behaves as expected.
+Furthermore, by effectively managing the application flow, the Controller component provides a seamless user experience and ensures that the application behaves as expected.

 Routing and URL mapping are essential aspects of MVC architecture.
 They define the routes that map URLs to specific controller actions.
 Let’s explore how to configure routes in your MVC application.